fwd/n2/readme.md

 * **Logout**: prompt uses layout and colors to create beautiful cli interfaces.

 ![line](https://github.com/fwd/n2/raw/master/.github/line.png)

 > This software is in development.
 Not ready for general use.
+You're welcome to test it.

 ![line](https://github.com/fwd/n2/raw/master/.github/line.png)

 ## ❯ Install